OUCHUNYU/framewut/README.md

 # plain wsgi with meinheld worker
 Requests/sec:    256.39
 ```
 No monkey patching or anything, and the synchronous server beats gevent (!?).
-Running with *Meinheld* is even more of an improvement, if a slight one.
-And I honestly don't know
+Running with *Meinheld* is even more of an improvement, if a slight one (but I honestly don't know what hacks it might be running here, either).